Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 UNF threads on steering shaft.
 IMPORTANT - For easier installation of

-threading die (and
+threading die and

-handle/wrench) to clean/straighten damaged threads on shaft,
+die holder wrench to clean/straighten damaged threads on

-anti-seize compound/lubricant on threads (including
+anti-seize compound/lubricant on splines of steering wheel

-High quality aftermarket.
-Replaces discontinued Cub Cadet part # IH-131506.
+aftermarket.
+Replaces discontinued Cub Cadet part # IH-131506. $10.00

-$10.00 each, plus shipping & handling. |
+plus shipping & handling. |

 Felt Sealing Washer for